-Here is a link to the 2020/21 annual Plan. https://www.gdc.govt.nz/annual-plan-2020-21/ the funding Impact Statement for rates is on page 57 this is a breakdown of all the different rates that make up the $71m in our district
+See the 2020/21 Annual Plan for the Funding Impact Statement, on page 57 it gives a breakdown of all the different rates that make up the $71m in our district.

 The increase in the city is higher than 3.26% as the changes were in fixed amount rates.

-· Wastewater- this was for Prefunding of wastewater activity.
-This rate is on residential & commercial properties in the city and sponge Bay.
+- Wastewater - this was for prefunding of wastewater activity.
+This rate is on residential and commercial properties in the city and Sponge Bay.
 The wastewater uniform charge has increased $90 from $349 plus gst in 2019/20 to $439 plus gst

 * increases in costs include changes to insurance and depreciation.